buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **second time** you take this Feat, constant training with the shield allows you to use medium shields reducing the Magic Check penalty by 2.

-The **third time** you take this Feat, constant training with the shield allows you to use medium shields without penalty to Magic Checks and reducing it by 2 when using heavy shields.
+The **third time** you take this Feat, constant training with the shield allows you to use medium shields without penalty to Magic Checks and to reduce it by 2 when using heavy shields.

 ## This is my Dagger